 - You have capacity management controls in place that assist in maintaining, monitoring, and evaluating your system

 - You have solid processes in place to monitor your system performance and uptime, and to handle exceptions

 - You test your recovery plan annually

 Do you manipulate data in such a way that your customer relies on you for an accurate and complete data output?
 Examples here include payroll services, billing services, and tax processing.
 You will tackle this TSC if you manipulate data on behalf of your customer, and they expect the end result will be consistent, accurate, and timely.
 This TSC is a bit trickier for some organizations and will likely involve folks from a back-end product design team, database admins, and the IT team.
 At a high level, you will need to demonstrate the controls you have in place for how data or database elements are collected (the inputs), manipulated (or processed), and delivered (the outputs).
-This TSC will also cover how the relevant data is stored and maintained.
+This TSC will also cover how the relevant data is stored and maintained and ultimately data integrity.

 Can your customers and users expect to have exclusive access to the data that you hold?
 A good example is photo storage services: users can expect that the photos stored in the service will not be seen by anyone else.
 Another example is a corporate document storage service: company files should only be accessed by individuals in the company (or by those who have been granted special permission).
 Your IT Team can expect to play a key role in attaining this TSC.
 If segregation of data will be a selling point for your organization, then you should tackle this TSC.